Pierre-Emmanuel41/communication/README.md

 #### 3.2.3) UdpClientConnection

 The object represent the connection with the remote but from the client side.
+There is an observer pattern associated to the connection.
+Through this connection, it is possible to handle different events :

+- onConnectionComplete (when the connection with the remote succeed)
+- onConnectionDisposed (when the method <code>dispose()</code> has been called)
+- onDataReceived (when data has been received from the remote.
+The data is raw, it has not been processed by the extractor)
+- onLog (When exception has been catch or when debug message are raised by the connection)

 To create such a connection:

 ```java